-7.1 Monitoring and Evaluation
+Monitoring and Evaluation

-- 179. The National Steering Committee (NSC) has already been constituted in the MOEF and the same will be engaged in the execution of the full project.
-A coordination cell to oversee the implementation of the project activities would be set up which, amongst others, would ensure compliance of the various provision contained in the Stockholm Convention in all its aspects. - 180.
-Coordination between India's development partners will continue and facilitate the integration of successful operational experience in the development of strategies and action plans required as elements of the NIP. - 181.
+- 172. The National Steering Committee (NSC) has already been constituted in the MOEF and the same will be engaged in the execution of the full project.
+A technical coordination group to oversee the implementation of the project activities would be set up which, amongst others, would ensure compliance of the various provisions contained in the Stockholm Convention in all its aspects. - 173.
+Coordination between India's development partners will continue and facilitate the integration of successful operational experience in the development of strategies and action plans required as elements of the NIP. - 174.
 Provision has also been made for the establishment of a National Expert Review Group (NERG) to undertake independent technical reviews at key milestones of the project.
-The review group will report its findings to the NSC. - 182.
+The review group will report its findings to the NSC. - 175.
 Formal monitoring and evaluation of the project will follow the procedures set out in the GEF Monitoring and Evaluation policies and procedures.
-UNIDO, as executing agency, will be responsible for the preparation of Annual Project Implementation Reviews (PIR).
+UNIDO, as implementing agency, will be responsible for the preparation of Annual Project Implementation Reviews (PIR).
 UNIDO will also make arrangements for an independent international mid-term evaluation of the project according to Monitoring and Evaluation procedures established by the GEF.
 The NSC and their partners will use the results of these reviews to inform project implementation planning in subsequent phases of the project.
-UNIDO will also make arrangements for the independent international terminal evaluation of the project. - 183.
-Ultimately, the success of the project will be measured by the endorsement of its principal outcome, the National Implementation Plan, by the Government and its successful review by the Conference of Parties of the Stockholm Convention.
+UNIDO will also make arrangements for the independent international terminal evaluation of the project.
+The indicative M&E work plan and corresponding budget is given in table below.

+176. Ultimately, the success of the National Imply the project will by the Cov by the endorseme nt of its principal the Confer ence of Parties of the Stockholm Convention. erninent CESSIUL I eview by 1